 About Wallace House

-Wallace House at the University of Michigan is committed to fostering excellence in journalism.
+Wallace House Center for Journalists at the University of Michigan is committed to fostering excellence in journalism.
 We are home to programs that recognize, sustain and elevate the careers of journalists to address the challenges of journalism today, foster civic engagement and uphold the role of a free press in a democratic society.
 We believe in the fundamental mission of journalism to document, interpret, analyze and investigate the forces shaping society.

 Livingston Awards honor journalists under the age of 35 for outstanding achievement in local, national and international reporting across all forms of journalism.
 The awards bolster the work of young reporters, create the next generation of journalism leaders and mentors, and advance civic engagement around powerful storytelling.